rct-k/LNPBPs/lnpbp-0013.md

 RGB operates in "shards", where each contract has a separate **state history** and data; different smart contracts never intersect in their histories directly.
-This allows another level of scalability; and while the therm "shard" is  incorrect, we use it to demonstrate that RGB actually achieves what was planned to be achieved with "Ethereum shards".
+This allows another level of scalability; and while the term "shard" is  incorrect, we use it to demonstrate that RGB actually achieves what was planned to be achieved with "Ethereum shards".